garrettsherm/reduxstagram/readme.md

 First `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Then run `npm run dev` and open <localhost:7770> in your browser.

 ## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.
+Production build for heroku can be found in /build.
+Serve is used to deploy build folder.

 ## Disclaimer